Trademark: Sale, transfer and licensing

 In various jurisdictions, a trademark may be sold with or without the underlying goodwill which subsists in the business associated with the mark.
 However, this is not the case in the United States, where the courts have held that this would "be a fraud upon the public".
 In the U.S., trademark registration can therefore only be sold and assigned if accompanied by the sale of an underlying asset.
 Examples of assets whose sale would ordinarily support the assignment of a mark include the sale of the machinery used to produce the goods that bear the mark or the sale of the corporation (or subsidiary) that produces the trademarked goods.

 Licensing

-Licensing means the trademark owner (the licensor) grants a permit to a third party (the licensee) to commercially use the trademark legally.
+Licensing means the trademark owner (the licensor) grants a permit to a third party (the licencee) to commercially use the trademark legally.
 It is a contract between the two, containing the scope of content and policy.
-The essential provisions to a trademark license identify the trademark owner and the licensee, in addition to the policy and the goods or services agreed to be licensed.
+The essential provisions to a trademark licence identify the trademark owner and the licencee, in addition to the policy and the goods or services agreed to be licensed.

 Most jurisdictions provide for the use of trademarks to be licensed to third parties.
-The licensor must monitor the quality of the goods being produced by the licensee to avoid the risk of the trademark being deemed abandoned by the courts.
-A trademark license should therefore include appropriate provisions dealing with quality control, whereby the licensee provides warranties as to the quality and the licensor has rights to inspection and monitoring.
+The licensor must monitor the quality of the goods being produced by the licencee to avoid the risk of the trademark being deemed abandoned by the courts.
+A trademark licence should therefore include appropriate provisions dealing with quality control, whereby the licencee provides warranties as to the quality and the licensor has rights to inspection and monitoring.